Key information

 Ahpra registration

-Health providers must maintain registration with the Australian Health Practitioner Regulation Agency (Ahpra).
+Health practitioners must maintain registration with the Australian Health Practitioner Regulation Agency (Ahpra).
 This registration confirms that they meet the national standards for practice and are recognised as a qualified health professional.

 Allied health practitioner approval number